 Wesfarmers Arts Young Artists

-The Young Artist program is designed as an elite mentoring experience with regular coaching, masterclasses with world artists, workshops and performances opportunities designed to develop skills and stagecraft.
-The support of Wesfarmers Arts and the Bendat family over many years has seen many graduates build successful careers on opera stages both locally, nationally and internationally.
+The Wesfarmers Arts Young Artist Program offers coaching, masterclasses, and performance opportunities to develop technical skills and stagecraft.
+The support of Wesfarmers Arts and the Bendat Family Foundation, who support the Bendat Scholarship, has seen graduates build successful careers on opera stages locally, nationally, and internationally.